magepages/mpdocs/docs/gift-card/index.md

 ### III.
 Manage Gift Codes
 By visiting ``Mageplaza > Gift Card: Manage Gift Code``

-#### 3.1 General Management
+#### 3.1.
+General Management

 ![GC33](https://i.imgur.com/yTyEF34.png)

-* This is the module which archives all created gift codes.
+* This is the interface which archives all created gift codes.
-* From this Grid, admins can collect such fundamental information of a gift code like:
+* From this grid, admins can collect such fundamental information of a gift code like:
   * ID, Code, Status, Balance, Store View, Expired Date, Created Date
   * Order (indicates the order in which the gift code was created)
   * Pool (indicates which Pool a gift code belongs to)